 Current News Items

 The Field Of Valor is a new project for the Covina Rotary Club and has proven to be a smashing success.
-We held our first Field of Valor during the week of November 4 through November 11, 2012 at Sierra Vista Middle School in Covina.
-Watch here for details about this year's upcoming "Field".
+We held our first Field of Valor in 2012 at Sierra Vista Middle School in Covina and this year's event was held from November 9th through 17th 2013.
 Daily events honored our brave soldiers.
 Those participating as a Sponsor helped us to assist local families of our Active Duty Military, Veterans, and the Ontario USO.
 Each flag honored an active duty military or Veteran soldier.
 Event Sponsors had the ability to designate the name and branch of service for the respective number of flags.
 Flag Sponsors were able to designate individual flags to honor a brave soldier for $35.00 each.
 For more information, contact us or click here to download the brochure.
 To see the event, you can download the Powerpoint presentation or view all the pictures in our photo gallery.
 You can also visit our project website at www.CovinaFieldOfValor.org.

 We had our Seventeenth Annual Fun Run on Saturday March 23rd, 2013 at our new location: South Hills High School in Covina.
 It featured a one mile run for the kids and novices as well as a 5k run for those more adventurous.
 All funds raised support Teacher Mini-Grants for Covina - Valley and Charter Oak Unified School Districts along with other community service projects.
+This year's event will be held on Sunday, April 27th, 2014.
 Everyone always has a great time at this event and we look forward to seeing you at the next run!
 Call Jon at 626-915-7006 or send an email HERE for more information.
 Go to our Events page for a copy of the registration form.
-You can also register online at raceit.com, active.com or pacificcoastracetiming.com.
+You can also register online HERE.
 If you're interested in being a sponsor or having a booth at the event, get the form HERE.